llvm/llvm-project/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.vector.experimental.partial.reduce.add.*``' intrinsics reduce the second operand vector down to the number of elements dictated by the result vector, and then adds the resulting vector to the first operand vector.
-The return type is a vector type that matches the type of the first operand vector.
+The '``llvm.vector.experimental.partial.reduce.add.*``' intrinsics reduce the concatenation of the two vector operands down to the number of elements dictated by the result type.
+The result type is a vector type that matches the type of the first operand vector.

 Arguments:
 """"""""""

 Both arguments must be vectors of matching element types.
-The first argument type must match the return type, while the second argument type must have a vector length that is a positive integer multiple of the first vector/return type.
+The first argument type must match the result type, while the second argument type must have a vector length that is a positive integer multiple of the first vector/result type.
 The arguments must be either be both fixed or both scalable vectors.